navadeepj/snakewatergungame/README.md

-# snakewatergungame
+# Snake Water Gun Game

-A simple Python command-line game based on the classic Snake, Water, Gun.
-The user plays against the computer, which makes random choices.
-The winner is decided using predefined rules.
-This project demonstrates basic Python concepts like conditionals, user input, and randomization.
+This is a simple Python command-line game based on the classic Snake, Water, Gun game.
+The user plays against the computer, which randomly selects its move.
+The winner is decided according to predefined game rules.

+This project is intended to practice basic Python programming concepts such as user input handling, conditional statements, and random number generation.